fhiso/sources-and-citations/citation-elements.md

-Exceptionally, a *conformant* application *may* also discard any *string* which it has credible reason to believe contains malware or illegal content, or if it is so long that the application cannot reasonably handle it.
+Exceptionally, a *conformant* application *may* also discard any *string* which it has credible reason to believe contains malware or illegal content, or any *string* that is so long that the application cannot reasonably handle it.

 {.example}  An application might opt to discard all *strings* that appear to be Windows executables.